 Works from the archives and library collection of Het Nieuwe Instituut are loaned out for exhibitions both in the Netherlands and abroad.
-Museums and other cultural institutes can submit a request for a loan to the Heritage department.
+Museums and other cultural institutes can submit a request for a loan to the Collection department.

 In theory, all works from the collection can be borrowed, but the condition of the material is an important factor in decisions on whether a drawing or model can be given on loan.
 After all, the material may be too delicate to transport or exhibit.
 If you loan works from the collection, you are responsible for the costs of transport, insurance and framing, if necessary.
 If a work has to be restored, the borrower is also expected to pay the costs.